tastelessjolt/twitter/README.md

 2. server folder contains the whole project
 3. client folder contains the whole android-studio project
+4. Server details can be changed in the file Constants.java
-4. Also added required jar to run the server
+5. Also added required jar to run the server

 ## Features
 1. Automatic Infinite scrolling on both directions for only Feed.